Given

 precious metals and closely monitoring macroeconomic indicators, including the gold

-, is advisable.
+price chart, is advisable.